symmetricK/fly_research_project/Documentation.md

 You can go step by step

+you can run all python scripts in "/home/flyranch/field_data_and_analysis_scripts" diectory

 ####  Step 1. copy raw data (e.g. "Field_Trap_Exps/2022-08-04") from external drive into "/home/flyranch/field_data_and_analysis_scripts/2021lab/Field_Trap_Exps" directory
 1. Just in case, keep raw data!